liujeremy67/login-auth-template/backend/tests/README.md

 ## Importing Environment Variables

 Tests require the environment variables from `.env.test`.
 You can skip manual imports and let `test-main.go` load them.
+Functions defined in `setup.go`.

 ---